Snapchat hits 166M daily users, disappointingly growing only slightly faster

 Snap’s growth rate increased only slightly in Q1 2017 — a bad start to its first quarterly earnings report since going public.
 Snap hit 166 million daily active users at a growth rate of 5%, compared to the 158 million DAUs it had in Q4 when it hit a 3.2% growth rate.
 Snap’s year-over-year growth rate continued to slip, falling to 36% year-over-year from 48% in Q4.

-Snap shares immediately fell more than 17% in after-hours trading as investors fled, seeing it’s long-term potential scale diminished by its current growth struggles.
+Snap shares immediately fell more than 22% in after-hours trading as investors fled, seeing its long-term potential scale diminished by its current growth struggles.
+It’s now trading around $17.85, by far the lowest since it went public.

 Snap added just 3 million new users in North America in Q1 to hit 71 million DAUs, the same number as in Q4.
 Since it relies on its home market to drive its revenue, this slow growth is especially troubling.
 Snap added 3 million in Europe to hit 55 million DAU.
 In the Rest Of World region it added just 1 million users to reach 40 million DAU, which was actually an improvement since it stayed flat at 39 million in Q3 and Q4.

 It’s clear that Snapchat wants to downplay the low user growth, considering it slapped a big “3 billion+ daily snaps created” label ON TOP of its DAU graph.
-As TechCrunch predicted, Snap is deperately trying to highlight the depth of its engagement in the face of weak DAU growth.
+As TechCrunch predicted, Snap is desperately trying to highlight the depth of its engagement in the face of weak DAU growth.

+Competitor Instagram Stories, with 200 million daily actives, remains larger than Snap’s entire app, which is further dwarfed by Instagram Direct’s 375 million monthly users and the whole Instagram app’s 700 million monthly users.

 Snapchat grew quickly from its early days, hitting its stride in late 2015 and early 2016.
 It grew 13.8% in Q4 2015, 14% in Q1 2016, and 17.2% in Q2 2016 to reach 143 daily active users.
 But in August 2016 launch of competitor Instagram Stories and the removal of the auto-advance feature that chained friends’ Stories together.
 TechCrunch predicted Instagram’s clone might not lure away loyal Snapchatters but could significantly hinder its growth.
 Analytics companies and social media celebrities told TechCrunch that they had seen Snapchat view counts drop between 15% and 40%, while some users had begun to prioritize sharing and watching on Instagram.